critesjosh/ethereum-address-generator-js/README.md

 Using this mnemonic as a source of randomness, you can now create signing keypair.

-To generate a private key from the hex seed, we will to use the [ethereumjs-wallet library](https://github.com/ethereumjs/ethereumjs-wallet)
+To generate a private key from the hex seed, we will to use the [ethereumjs-wallet library](https://github.com/ethereumjs/ethereumjs-wallet).
+Add the following line to the top of main.js to import the hdkey function.
 ```javascript
 const hdkey = require('ethereumjs-wallet/hdkey')
 ```

 __*Note that the method by which randomness is passed to the private key generator in this demonstration application is different than other common tools such as [myetherwallet.com](https://www.myetherwallet.com/) or the [Metamask chrome extension](https://metamask.io/).
 Explore a much more robust address derivation application at [iancoleman.io](https://iancoleman.io/bip39/)*__

+To generate a private key, create a private key seed from the random mnemonic and feed it to the hdkey.fromMasterSeed() function.
+Add the following code to main.js.

 ```javascript
 function generatePrivKey(mnemonic){